Virco Mfg. (NASDAQ:VIRC) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Virco Mfg.
-(NASDAQ:VIRC) from a hold rating to a buy rating in a research note issued to investors on Friday, Zacks.com reports.
-They currently have $3.50 price objective on the stock.
+Virco Mfg.
+(NASDAQ:VIRC) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Thursday, Zacks.com reports.
+The brokerage presently has a $3.00 price objective on the stock.
+Zacks Investment Research‘s target price would indicate a potential upside of 9.49% from the stock’s current price.

 According to Zacks, “Virco Mfg.
 Corporation designs, produces, and distributes quality furniture for the contract and education markets worldwide.
 Examples of facilities served by Virco include public and private schools, colleges and universities, convention centers, federal and state institutions, churches and other businesses.
 They also sell to wholesalers, distributors, retailers and catalog retailers.
 In order to divide the workload into manageable amounts, Virco has divided the sales force into two groups: Education and Commercial. “

-A hedge fund recently raised its stake in Virco Mfg. stock.
-Merit Financial Group LLC grew its position in shares of Virco Mfg.
+An institutional investor recently raised its position in Virco Mfg. stock.
+Merit Financial Group LLC lifted its holdings in Virco Mfg.
 Co.
-(NASDAQ:VIRC) by 35.3% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The firm owned 19,485 shares of the company’s stock after purchasing an additional 5,082 shares during the quarter.
-Merit Financial Group LLC owned 0.12% of Virco Mfg. worth $42,000 as of its most recent filing with the SEC.
-Institutional investors and hedge funds own 19.98% of the company’s stock.
+(NASDAQ:VIRC) by 35.3% in the third quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 19,485 shares of the company’s stock after purchasing an additional 5,082 shares during the period.
+Merit Financial Group LLC owned approximately 0.12% of Virco Mfg. worth $42,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 19.33% of the company’s stock.

 About Virco Mfg.